spencerericfong/spencerericfong.github.io/contact.md

 If you'd be interested in contacting me for whatever reason, feel free to send an email over to: **spencerericfong@gmail.com**

-(This probably won't be a problem at all, but please don't spam me.)

 Also, if you're so inclined please connect with me on [LinkedIn](https://www.linkedin.com/in/spencer-eric-fong), I'd greatly appreciate it.

 Otherwise, go ahead and check out my [GitHub](https://github.com/spencerericfong), or my [projects](/projects.html)!